RaneemAizouk/CABU-EICO/README.md

   4) Household_stool_WASH_BF.csv              = Cleaned and anonymised CABU-EICO Household survey WASH observations measured pre- and post-intervention for households where stool samples were taken.

 # Data cleaning scripts
-These R scripts can not show the cleaning process to generate the anonymized dataframes available on this repository.
+These R scripts clean and generate the publicly available anonymized dataframes available on this repository.

  1)  0_clean_and_describe_hh_survey.R: Cleans, and links the CABU-EICO household survey stool collection data, and WASH survey data.
  2)  0_data_prep_markov_model.R: Anonymises and prepares the cleaned CABU-EICO longitudinal household survey data for the continuous-time multi-state (Markov) modelling framework in stan as well as the Cox modelling analyses.
  3)  0_Data_prep_coxme.R: Prepares the cleaned CABU-EICO longitudinal household survey data for Cox proportional hazards mixed-effects modelling.